superpowers/docs.superpowers-html5.com/pages/en/3_collaborating-in-real-time.md

   <p>**You'll probably need to <a href="https://www.google.com/search?q=setting%20up%20port%20forwarding" target="_blank">configure your home router</a>** and/or firewall to allow (or forward) inbound TCP connections on the port number your server is listening on (80 by default).
 </div>

+Once your server is open, <a href="https://www.google.com/search?q=my%20ip" target="_blank">get your public IP</a> and you can send a link of the form `ip:port` to the people you want to work with (e.g.&nbsp;`1.2.3.4:8000`).
+They can either paste this link in their browser's address bar to join without installing anything or add it to their Superpowers servers list from the launcher.

 ## Running a Superpowers server from the command line

 It might be useful to run Superpowers on a headless server so that you don't have keep your desktop computer on at all times.